 - The device is synced with an app.

-- A player picks the chord type in the app and the chord and finger positions are displayed on their fretboard.
+- The user picks the chord type in the app, and the chord and finger positions are displayed on their fretboard.

 The functionality of Fret Zealot